JuliaLang/julia/CONTRIBUTING.md

 To test stdlib packages, you can do the following steps:

-1. Open the `Project.toml` in the stdlib package you are devoloping and check whether your Julia version matches to the package one.
+1. Open the `Project.toml` in the stdlib package you are devoloping and check whether your Julia version matches the package version.
-2. Edit the UUID field of the `Project.toml` of the stdlib package.
+2. Edit the UUID field of the `Project.toml` in the stdlib package.
 3. Change the current directory to the directory of the stdlib you are developing.
 4. Start Julia with `julia --project=.`.
 5. You can now test the package by running `pkg> test` in Pkg mode.